BunsDev/iMO/README.md

 and liquidated collateral are retained perpetually as contrib. to PCV).

+The main assumption for making the protocol work
+is that a majority of the QD will be utilised in `work`
+most of the time, so it requires customers with an
+appetite (and also a tolerance) for risk, provided
+as a service which they're continously paying for.

+The yield embedded in discounts for QD solves
+the "cold-start problem" of incentivising a risk
+marketplace like this to come together at all...

 Since it's about 50% USDC, but minted against
 150% over-collat ETH,